DeSaad

 DeSaad (also spelled Desaad) is a supervillain, appearing in books published by DC Comics.
 He is one of the followers of Darkseid from the planet Apokolips in Jack Kirby's Fourth World meta-series.

 As DeSaad serves as Darkseid's master torturer, his name refers to the Marquis de Sade.
 At one point, DeSaad had an assistant named Justeen, a reference to de Sade's novel Justine, although she bore little resemblance to the title character.

-Steve Byers portrayed DeSaad in the television series Smallville.
+Steve Byers portrays DeSaad in the television series Smallville.
 The character made his cinematic debut in Zack Snyder's Justice League (2021), portrayed through voice and motion capture by Peter Guinness.

 Publication history

 DeSaad first appeared in Forever People #2 (April/May 1971) and was created by Jack Kirby.